Using Bridging Finance on Rental Investments

 Therefore, you can borrow more, but need to be conscious that the exit strategy still needs to generate enough income to repay the loan in full, plus the interest.

-Lenders will cap the loan value depending on several elements.
+Bridging loan buy to let lenders will cap the loan value depending on several elements.

-Lenders will need to evaluate the anticipated rental income of the finished property.
+Bridging loan buy to let lenders will need to evaluate the anticipated rental income of the finished property.
 This relies on area averages and revenue from similar size and quality rental homes.